Cost & Admission

-Through a contribution from Duke Health Chancellor’s Office to help partially subsidize the program’s operations cost, this robust one-year leadership development program has a one-time enrollment fee of $3,900 per team member.
-For a two-person team, total fee will be $7,800.
-For a three-person team, the total fee will be $11,000, which includes a slight discount.
+Through a generous contribution from Duke Health Chancellor’s Office to help support a portion of the program’s operations cost, this robust one-year leadership development program has a one-time enrollment fee of $4,175 per team member.
+For a two-person team, the total fee will be $8,350.
+For a three or four-person team, there will be a slight discount; the total fees, respectively, will be $12,000 (3-person team) and $16,000 (4-person team).
+An EARLY BIRD discount of $175 per team member is given for any teams that apply by MARCH 15, 2023 and are accepted.
 Payment of the program fee is due within 14 days of notice of acceptance to the program.

 All other expenses, such required training materials or subscriptions, executive coaching fees, and training fees and CE/CME fees will be covered by the program.